Unemployment & Direct Payments

 For more information about Economic Impact Payments and the 2020 Recovery Rebate, key information will be posted on IRS.gov/eip.
 You may check the status of your payment at IRS.gov/GetMyPayment.
 For other COVID-19-related tax relief, visit IRS.gov/Coronavirus.

 What if I still need assistance receiving my first or second Economic Impact Payment?

 Contact my office at 304-342-5855 or request help through my website.
 A member of my staff will be happy to assist you.

 Apply For Unemployment (WorkForce West Virginia): https://uc.workforcewv.org/consumer/?lang=en

-IRS Economic Impact Payment Information Center: https://www.irs.gov/coronavirus/economic-impact-payment-information-center
+IRS Economic Impact Payment Information Center: https://www.irs.gov/coronavirus/economic-impact-payments

 ** As we receive further information, we will continue to update this page.